glacials/twos.dev/src/warm/meta.md

 It so happens that by keeping my writing in these two formats, Markdown and raw HTML/CSS, I make it easy to accomplish my second goal: [cool URLs don’t change](https://www.w3.org/Provider/Style/URI).
 I’ll never migrate JavaScript frameworks and be too lazy to move things forward, or move to a database-backed writing system while being unable to simply `cp -r` these files into the `public` directory.

-If I’ve done things right, this web page will be accessible at twos.dev/meta.html until the day I die—[and then some](death.html).
+If I’ve done things right, this web page will be accessible at twos.dev/meta.html until the day I die [and then some](death.html).

-### Extra Credit

-TODO: Frontmatter œ